holepunchto/compact-encoding/README.md

 * `cenc.fixed64` - Encodes a fixed 64 byte buffer.
 * `cenc.fixed(n)` - Makes a fixed sized encoder.
 * `cenc.array(enc)` - Makes an array encoder from another encoder.
 Arrays are uint prefixed with their length.
+* `cenc.json` - Encodes a JSON value as utf-8.
+* `cenc.ndjson` - Encodes a JSON value as newline delimited utf-8.
 * `cenc.from(enc)` - Makes a compact encoder from a [codec](https://github.com/mafintosh/codecs) or [abstract-encoding](https://github.com/mafintosh/abstract-encoding).

 ## License